PhilT/fsharp-reference/matter-game/content/2019-11-06-project-reboot-all-in-on-fsharp.md

 ---
 title: Project Reboot - Going all in on F#
 description: Whoah!
 Over a year since I posted updates!
-Selling our house and moving into a van is busy work!
-In that time I've had a chance to reflect on my
+Selling our house and all our stuff and moving into a van is time consuming!
+In that time I've had a chance to re-evaluate some of the choices I made when starting this project.
 created: 2019-11-06
 updated:
 categories: f# functional netcore